Akeron MP: Evolution of the program

 At Eurosatory 2016, MBDA also unveiled its new IMPACT turret.
 This 250 kg motorized turret was presented on a Dagger, a small armored vehicle produced by Renault Trucks Defense.
 It carries the day/night sensors of the MMP fire control, as well as two ready-to-fire missiles and a 7.62 mm machine gun and its ammunition for self-defense.

-In 2017, MBDA offered its MMP to the Australian Defence Force as an integrated ATGW on both the Rheinmetall Boxer (on the 30 mm Lance turret) and the BAE Systems AMV35 vehicles (on the 35 mm BAE Hägglunds turret) under the Australian Army’s LAND 400 program.
-The missile is also being offered with its Infantry Firing Post for the Army’s LAND 4108 program, which is seeking a replacement to the in-service Javelin ATGW.
+In 2017, MBDA offered its MMP to the Australian Defence Force as an integrated ATGW on both the Boxer (on the 30 mm Lance turret) and the BAE Systems AMV35 vehicles (on the 35 mm BAE Hägglunds turret) under the Australian Army's LAND 400 program.
+The missile is also being offered with its Infantry Firing Post for the Army's LAND 4108 program, which is seeking a replacement to the in-service Javelin ATGW.

-At Eurosatory 2018, the French Army’s new Jaguar reconnaissance vehicle (developed by Nexter Systems, Arquus and Thales) was unveiled with a pod of two MMP integrated next to the turret.
+At Eurosatory 2018, the French Army's new Jaguar reconnaissance vehicle was unveiled with a pod of two MMP integrated next to the turret.
 During the exhibition, MBDA and Milrem Robotics also announced the start of feasibility studies of an “anti-tank unmanned ground vehicle”.
 The joint project integrates the Milrem Robotics THeMIS unmanned ground vehicle with the MBDA IMPACT (Integrated MMP Precision Attack Combat Turret) system fitted with two MMP.

 In August and September 2018, the French Army conducted a firing campaign in Djibouti in order to test the ability of the missile to operate in a desert environment.
 According to the government, nine MMP were successfully fired.
 Two of them were fired by the commandos from an ECUME rigid hulled inflatable boat (RHIB).
 The missiles were integrated in a stabilised and teleoperated turret, thus opening the way to a naval version of the MMP.

-In December, the Picardy Battle Group conducted an operation in the three-border region in the south-east of Mali, during which the new medium-range missile (Missile Moyenne Portée or MMP) MMP was deployed and used for the first time in a combat theatre.
+In December, the Picardy Battle Group conducted an operation in the three-border region in the south-east of Mali, during which the MMP was deployed and used for the first time in a combat theatre.

 In early 2019, MBDA, the DGA and the STAT organised another firing campaign in order to test the performance of the MMP in cold conditions.
-They performed three successful firings in Sweden with temperature reaching -30 °C.
+They performed three successful firings in Sweden with temperature reaching −30 °C.

-Variants

-India

-In February 2017, MBDA announced the beginning of a joint venture (JV) with the Indian conglomerate Larsen & Toubro (L&T).
-This JV Company will notably look to develop and supply fifth generation Anti-Tank Guided Missiles (ATGMs), inspired by the MMP, in order to meet the requirement issued by the Indian Army.